 The requirements nobody is ready for.

 Every gTLD operator knows registrar agreements, zone files, and ICANN policy.
 Every Web3 native knows protocols, gas fees, and the chain landscape.
-Almost no one has had to combine them — because until this round, no gTLD needed to.
+Almost no one has had to combine them until now.

 That's the gap consulting with Orange Domains closes.